 - Once at your destination, it is likely that you’ll spend time in the waiting room.
 Sometimes these are bare and uninspiring areas, so it is important for us to try and make the wait more pleasurable.

-- This is where all your planning will pay off and having your ‘kit’ will help.
-Reading your magazine/book together, having something to drink can generate lots of discussion.
+- This is where all your planning will pay off and having your kit will help.
+Having something to drink and reading your magazine/book together can generate lots of discussion.

 All of the above might seem simple, but it is very important, and not just for passing the time, but for building relationships between you and the resident.
 It doesn’t happen very often, but sometimes, I will see someone being escorted by a carer and my heart sinks when I see that carer texting or talking on their phone for the whole time and there is no engagement with the resident.
 An opportunity to make someone feel good has been lost.